Sleepover (film): Plot

 On the last day of 8th grade before their freshman year in high school, Julie Corky has a slumber party with three friends, Hannah Carlson, Farrah James, and Yancy Williams.
 A group of popular girls, led by a former friend of Julie's, Staci Blake, challenge the girls to a scavenger hunt after Staci's boyfriend dumps her.
 The prize is a coveted lunchtime seat near the fountain in high school, where the popular kids sit.
 The losers will sit at tables near the school's dumpsters.

 The list includes things like a picture of the girls with a date inside a nightclub, the insignia from a local private security company, a pair of boxers from Steve Phillips (a boy that Julie has a crush on) and to dress an Old Navy mannequin with their own clothing.
-After paying her older brother Ren to keep her parents believing that they are still home, the girls sneak out of Julie's house, using Yancy's father's Hypermini to travel to different locations and get the required objects.
+After paying her older brother Ren to keep her parents thinking that they are still home, the girls sneak out of Julie's house, using a Hypermini belonging to Yancy's father, to travel to different locations and get the required objects.
 Along the way they dodge a Patroltec security guard and try to keep Julie's parents Gabby and Jay from discovering their absence.
-At the club, the four sneak in and Julie finds out that her date is her schoolteacher.
+At the club, the four sneak in and Julie discovers that her schoolteacher is her date.
 Understanding her situation, he buys her a drink.
-Julie drops her scarf, which Gabby who is having a girls night out with a friend, finds at the same club and attempts to call Julie about.
+Julie drops her scarf, which Gabby who is having a girl's night out with a friend, finds at the same club and attempts to call Julie about.
 When Julie uses a skateboard to go home quickly after the Hypermini gets boxed in traffic, Steve Philips, in his car, sees Julie skateboarding by in a dress and is impressed.
-Julie arrives home and speaks with her dad, proving to him that she is in fact, at home.
-Once she speaks to her dad and Ren, who agrees to keep covering for her she leaves and sneaks into Steve's house.
-Steve and his friend are talking about the girl he saw skateboarding and looking through an old yearbook figures out it was Julie.
+Julie arrives home and speaks with her father, proving to him that she is in fact, at home.
+Once she speaks with her father and Ren, who agrees to keep covering for her, she leaves and sneaks into Steve's house.
+Steve and his friend are talking about the girl they saw skateboarding and looking through an old yearbook realizes it was Julie.
 Julie, who is in his house narrowly escapes him in the bathroom, before grabbing his boxers and leaving.
-The other girls meanwhile try to find a way to charge their car, and Staci and her team alert Patroltec about a suspicious person at Steve's house.
-Finally before running away they grab the Patroltec insignia on the security guard's car.
+The other three girls meanwhile try to find a way to charge their car, and Staci and her team alert Patroltec about a suspicious person at Steve's house.
+Finally, before running away, they grab the Patroltec insignia on the security guard's car.
 Later the girls meet up at the school dance, but both groups have obtained all listed items.